phil-mansfield/symphony/docs/source/symlib_documentation.rst

 .. function:: find_merger_branch(lookup_table, co_prog)

-   Searches for the index of the branch corresponding of a given mergering subhalo.
+   Searches for the index of the branch corresponding of a given merging subhalo.
 The subhalo is identified by a "co-progenitor" ID.
 See the writeup in :doc:`Getting Started <getting_started>` for more discussion on what this means.

    In practice, most users will want to use :func:`symlib.find_all_merger_branches`.